How do you write a perfect warehouse resume?

 Do not write your whole middle name as it is not required as well as it is not the correct way to write your name in the header.

-To get a better idea of how to write the header, read our Resume Header Guide and take a look at the below given warehouse resume example:
+To get a better idea of how to write the header, read our Resume Header Guide and take a look at the below given one of the warehouse resume examples:

 Remember that the header should be the largest text in whole of your resume.
 So, when writing your resume header, make sure it is written between the font size of 14-16 points.